 Who participates

 The piyasa is layered: central banks and governments, large commercial banks, corporations, hedge funds and asset managers, brokerlar, and finally retail yatırımcılar.
-Retail flow is a small fraction of hacim, which is why no honest educator promises SEN can 'beat the banks' — the realistic goal is a disciplined, risk-controlled process.
+Retail flow is a small fraction of hacim, which is why no honest educator promises you can 'beat the banks' — the realistic goal is a disciplined, risk-controlled process.

-What SEN are actually işlem
+What you are actually işlem

 Key takeaways

-• Forex is the global piyasa for exchanging one currency for another.
+• forex is the global piyasa for exchanging one currency for another.

 • It is the most liquid piyasa in the world; majors have tight spreads.